 Gail Bowkett, assistant director of international relations at AUCC, said there was a “clear consensus” within the association’s international relations committee that Brazil would be the next priority for AUCC following its mission to India in November 2010.
-“I think we have to be intentional in where we’re focussing,” she said.
+“I think we have to be intentional in where we’re focusing,” she said.
 “If you look at the growth of research output, publications, Brazil is it, no question.”

 The AUCC delegation will attend the opening session of the Conference of the Americas on International Education, held in Rio de Janeiro, and will then take part in a presidents’ roundtable with their Brazilian counterparts.
 The delegation will also attend a Canada-Brazil innovation forum and will travel to the city of Campinas in São Paulo to visit the university research powerhouse, UNICAMP (Universidade Estadual de Campinas).

 The Brazil mission “is about positioning our institutions, our research endeavours, and how they match up with Brazil,” said Ms. Bowkett.
 “We want to come out of this mission with some concrete new partnerships and agreements, and we want to create opportunities for those partnerships to develop.”

 That’s good news, because “a delegation is not enough.
 It has to be followed up with something that really fosters the connections so people can work together,” said U of T’s Dr. Thorsteinsdóttir.
 Funding is the main challenge, she said, particularly a lack of joint grants to support collaboration.